 Interested?
-Check out bank feeds with Cashflow Manager here.
+Learn about bank feeds with Cashflow Manager.

 When it comes to the biggest distraction at work, the mobile phone takes the cake.
 According to a study by RescueTime, the average person checks their phone 58 times a day (30 within working hours).
 That’s an average of 3hrs and 15minutes!
 Yes, you might check your emails, calendar and make business calls on it.
 But most of the time, scrolling through social media, the news and using non work-related apps is how we spend a majority of that time.